 In a March 30, 2017 interview with Fox News’s Tucker Carlson, Ciccariello-Maher claimed that Charles Murray — a Bradley Foundation research fellow who in 1994 co-authored The Bell Curve — was a “white nationalist” who had “burned crosses in his youth” before going on “to basically make a constant eugenic argument” for the notion that “blacks and Latinos are racially inferior” and “genetically debased.”

-In a July 2017 interview, Ciccariello-Maher was asked to clarify the meaning of a pair of 2015 tweets he had posted about Ben Fields, a white South Carolina police officer who was seen on a cell-phone video forcibly removing a disruptive and defiant black teenage girl from a high-school classroom.
+In a July 2017 interview with The Triangle, Ciccariello-Maher was asked to clarify the meaning of a pair of 2015 tweets he had posted about Ben Fields, a white South Carolina police officer who was seen on a cell-phone video forcibly removing a disruptive and defiant black teenage girl from a high-school classroom.
 Those tweets said: (a) “#BringBackFields, then do him like #OldYeller,” and (b) “Off the Pigs,” an old Black Panther slogan that once served as an exhortation to murder police officers.
 In his reply, Ciccariello-Maher said “it enrages me” to see “thousands” of “poor black and brown people” being “constantly” and unjustly “brutalized by the police” who “are really running rampant in our society today.”
 He then claimed: “Of course these are not tweets that call for any kind of violence….
 They, in one sort of half-satirically, and one in a straightforward reference to the Black Panther Party, talk about transforming the society that we live in.”

 Ciccariello-Maher’s principal academic interest is in the social movements of Latin America, particularly the Bolivarian revolution led by the late Hugo Chavez in Venezuela.
 In a July 2017 article analyzing the economic catastrophe which had struck that country since Chavez’s rise to power, the professor wrote: “The situation that prevails is not the result of too much socialism, but too little, and any path that attempts to split the difference between socialism and capitalism will endure the worst of both worlds.”
 “The only path forward,” he added, “is to deepen and radicalize the Bolivarian process through the expansion of the radically democratic socialism embodied in Venezuela’s grassroots communes.”

-On October 12, 2017 – the day after a white gunman named Stephen Paddock had killed 58 people and injured nearly 500 others at a country music festival in Las Vegas – Ciccariello-Maher wrote: “Yesterday was a morbid symptom of what happens when those who believe they deserve to own the world also think it is being stolen from them.
+On October 12, 2017 – the day after a deranged white gunman named Stephen Paddock had killed 58 people and injured nearly 500 others at a country music festival in Las Vegas – Ciccariello-Maher wrote: “Yesterday was a morbid symptom of what happens when those who believe they deserve to own the world also think it is being stolen from them.
 It is the spinal column of Trumpism, and [its] most extreme form is the white genocide myth.
 The narrative of white victimization has been gradually built over the past 40 years.
 White people and men are told that they are entitled to everything.
 This is what happens when they don’t get what they want.”
 In response to those comments, Drexel University placed Ciccariello-Maher on administrative leave.
 In response, the professor began teaching his class remotely via video conference.

 On November 6, 2017 – the day after another white gunman had killed 26 people in a Sutherland Springs, Texas church – Ciccariello-Maher said it was vital for Americans to ask: “What is going on in our society today?
 What is happening with regard to not only white people, but white men, in particular?”